Obstructive Sleep Apnea and Myocardial Injury in Refractory Angina

 OSA is associated with atherosclerosis and predicts worse cardiovascular outcomes.
 OSA remains underdiagnosed in cardiology practice.
 Repetitive apnea leading to hypoxia is repeatedly reported in the literature to trigger sympathetic activation, oxidative stress, and endothelial dysfunction.
 Refractory angina is estimated to exist at between 5-10% in the catheterization laboratory population, and a search for unrecognized comorbidities that contribute to this condition is important (Mannheimer C, et al., Eur Heart J 2002;23:355-70).
 The findings here support the hypothesis that the imbalance between oxygen demand and supply could result in subtle nocturnal myocardial injury in a population with severe coronary artery disease.
 The next steps might include the impact that OSA treatment with positive airway pressure might have in this setting.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Interventions and Coronary Artery Disease, Hypertension, Stress, Sleep Apnea
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Interventions and Coronary Artery Disease, Hypertension, Stress, Sleep Apnea

 Keywords: Angina Pectoris, Atherosclerosis, Body Mass Index, Catheterization, Coronary Artery Bypass, Coronary Artery Disease, Diabetes Mellitus, Hypertension, Myocardial Infarction, Obesity, Oxidative Stress, Percutaneous Coronary Intervention, Polysomnography, Secondary Prevention, Sleep Apnea, Obstructive, Sleep Apnea Syndromes, Stroke, Troponin T